Fairly Odd Coaster

-Fairly Odd Coaster (known formerly as Timberland Twister) is a spinning roller coaster themed to The Fairly OddParents that opened on March 15, 2004, at Nickelodeon Universe in the Mall of America.
+Fairly Odd Coaster (known formerly as Timberland Twister) is a spinning roller coaster themed around The Fairly OddParents that opened on March 15, 2004, at Nickelodeon Universe in the Mall of America.
 Individual cars have two rows facing each other and each car spins independently throughout the course of the ride.
 The ride is geared toward families.
 The ride was installed by Ride Entertainment Group, who handles all of Gerstlauer's operations in the Western Hemisphere.

 Ride experience

-The ride vehicles exit the boarding station and climb a 54 foot tall hill.
+The ride vehicles exit the boarding station and climb a 54 ft chain lift hill.
 At the top, the vehicles are released and enter a series of flat tight curves to get them spinning.
 Guests then ride through: a set of speed-retarders, several helix turns, an additional set of speed retarders, a series of large track-hills, another set of speed retarders, and a series of fast sharp bumps.
 Riders then take one last tight sideways turn, and the vehicles return to the boarding station.